mailong25/self-supervised-speech-recognition/README.md

 ```
 python3 finetune.py --transcript_file path/to/transcript.txt --pretrain_model path/to/pretrain_checkpoint_best.pt --dict_file path/to/dict.ltr.txt
 ```
+Where:\
+ - transcript_file: path to transcript file from step 2.1
+ - pretrain_model: path to best model checkpoint from step 1.3
+ - dict_file: dictionary file generated from step 2.2

 Logs and checkpoints will be stored at outputs directory\
 Log_file path: outputs/date_time/exp_id/hydra_train.log.
 You should check the loss value to decide when to stop the training process.\
 Best_checkpoint path: outputs/date_time/exp_id/checkpoints/checkpoint_best.pt\